- The Vue Instance

 During development, Vue provides a lot of warnings to help you with common errors and pitfalls.
 However, these warning strings become useless in production and bloat your app’s payload size.
 In addition, some of these warning checks have small runtime costs that can be avoided in production mode.

-If you are using the standalone build, i.e. directly including Vue via a script tag without a build tool, make sure to use the minified version (
+If you are using the full build, i.e. directly including Vue via a script tag without a build tool, make sure to use the minified version (

 vue.min.js) for production.
 Both versions can be found in the Installation guide.